aaronjimv/web-scraping-on-Amazon-and-eBay/README.md

 # Web Scraping and Price Monitor

-This project includes scripts for simple web scraping for Amazon and eBay and monitoring product prices.
+This project includes scripts for simple web scraping on Amazon and eBay and monitoring product prices.
 It also stores the data in a MySQL database for tracking.

-## Scripts

 ### `main.py`